What Does Piracy Mean?

 Cable piracy, on the other hand, is the illegal transmission of movies through cable networks.
 Newly released movies are oftentimes shown through the cable without obtaining permission from the rights holder.

 There are five major types of piracy namely:

-This type of piracy involves downloading various types products from the Internet.
+This type of piracy involves downloading various types of products from the Internet.
 These products can range from software, music, images, and much more.
-What is more, is that it can happen many different forms such as:
+What is more, is that it can happen in many different forms such as:

 - Social networks that enable unauthorized distribution of copyrighted programs